JoseJX/analogue-pocket-patches/README.md

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/TrackMeet.ips).

 ## Trade and Battle Card Hero

 This patch converts `Trade and Battle Card Hero (J)` to the `.pocket` format.

+This patch was updated to fix an issue with saving.
+(2022/07/26)

 ROM MD5: `92d36245a65305a209700608971b0597`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/TnBCardHero.ips).

 ## Trax